Compute Infrastructure for ML Workloads

 1. The kernel layer

 A Linux process never talks to hardware directly.
-It issues system calls into the kernel, and the kernel through a driver — talks to the device.
-The reason is protection: every process has its own virtual address space, and a misbehaving program cannot scribble on a PCIe device or another process’s memory because it has no way to even name them.
+It issues system calls into the kernel, and the kernel — through a driver — talks to the device.
+The reason is protection: every process has its own virtual address space (an isolated view of memory where addresses don’t directly map to physical RAM locations), and a misbehaving program cannot scribble on a PCIe device or another process’s memory because it has no way to even name them.

 The kernel exposes its state through three surfaces:

-/proc— per-process and kernel info as virtual files (/proc/cpuinfo,/proc/meminfo,/proc/PID/status)./sys— device tree, driver parameters, cgroup controllers.- The ring buffer — chronological log of kernel events, read by
+/proc— per-process and kernel info as virtual files (/proc/cpuinfo,/proc/meminfo,/proc/PID/status)./sys— device tree, driver parameters, cgroup controllers.- The ring buffer — a fixed-size circular buffer in kernel memory that stores chronological log of kernel events, read by

 These are not real files.
 Reading them triggers a kernel callback that produces the answer on the fly, which is why cat /proc/cpuinfo is essentially free.